If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

 Platform: Switch

-If golf is more your style or you simply can’t get enough Mario sports games, check out the newer Mario Golf: Super Rush for Switch.
+If golf is more your style or you simply can’t get enough Mario sports games, check out the recent Mario Golf: Super Rush for Switch.

 Serving as the sixth installment of Mario Golf, the game features a comprehensive roster of familiar characters as they tee off across a variety of modes.

-New to Super Rush is Speed Golf, a newly introduced mode in which players race to complete courses in the fastest time, rather than the fewest strokes.
+New to Super Rush is Speed Golf, a freshly introduced mode in which players race to complete courses in the quickest time, rather than the fewest strokes.

-Like Mario Tennis Aces, the game supports both traditional button inputs as well as motion controls to simulate playing golf.
+Like Mario Tennis Aces, the game supports both conventional button inputs as well as motion controls to simulate playing golf.

 Rocket League